 Management believes that the following are critical accounting policies:

 - evaluation of investments in associates for impairment;

 - income taxes.

-The Consolidated financial statements include the accounts of ASMI NV and all of its subsidiaries where ASMI holds a controlling interest.
+The Consolidated financial statements include the accounts of ASM International NV and all of its subsidiaries where ASMI holds a controlling interest.
 Non-controlling interest is disclosed separately, as appropriate, in the Consolidated financial statements.
-All intercompany profits, transactions and balances have been eliminated in the consolidation.
-Unrealized inter company losses are eliminated in the same way as unrealized gains, but only to the extent that there is no evidence of impairment.

 Control exists when ASMI has:

 - exposure, or rights, to variable returns from its involvement with the investee; and